ESCOMP/CTSM/doc/source/tech_note/Introduction/CLM50_Tech_Note_Introduction.rst

 - :numref:`three layer snow pack` Example of three layer snow pack (snl=-3).

-- :numref:`Figure Schematic representation of the urban land unit` Schematic representation of the urban land unit.
+- :numref:`Figure Schematic representation of the urban landunit` Schematic representation of the urban land unit.

 - :numref:`Figure Schematic of urban and atmospheric model coupling` Schematic of urban and atmospheric model coupling.